oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the scope and resource servers as consented by the resource owner.
 This is to prevent privilege escalation by the legitimate client and reduce the impact of refresh token leakage.

-"scope":
-:    OPTIONAL, if identical to the scope requested by the client;
-     otherwise, REQUIRED.
-The scope of the access token as described by {{access-token-scope}}.

 The parameters are serialized into a JavaScript Object Notation (JSON) structure by adding each parameter at the highest structure level.